frankimhof/oqs-ssh-viz/README.md

 # visualization of oqs-ssh measurments
-This project is meant for visualizing the results obtained from running the benchmark scripts in [fhnw-ise-qcrypt/oqs-demos/openssh/benachmark](https://github.com/fhnw-ise-qcrypt/oqs-demos/tree/benchmark/openssh/benchmark).
+This project is meant for visualizing the results obtained from running the benchmark scripts in [fhnw-ise-qcrypt/oqs-demos/openssh/benchmark](https://github.com/fhnw-ise-qcrypt/oqs-demos/tree/benchmark/openssh/benchmark).\
 It will display the results in a bar plot, whose appearance is customizable by double clicking on it.
 ![](images/screenshot1.png)

 # Prerequisites
-1. Run the benachmark scripts as described in [fhnw-ise-qcrypt/oqs-demos/openssh/benchmark](https://github.com/fhnw-ise-qcrypt/oqs-demos/tree/benchmark/openssh/benchmark) in order to obtain the results as .csv files.
+1. Run the benchmark scripts as described in [fhnw-ise-qcrypt/oqs-demos/openssh/benchmark](https://github.com/fhnw-ise-qcrypt/oqs-demos/tree/benchmark/openssh/benchmark) in order to obtain the results as .csv files.\
 The files will be stored in the `oqs-demos/openssh/benchmark/measurements` folder.
 2. Install [node.js](https://nodejs.org/en/download/)

 # Installation